PRIZM-Experiment/prizm-data-wrangling/README.md

 ## Installation

-Build the binary metadatabase file by running the following commmand.
+Run the following commmand within the repository's directory.

 ```bash
 sqlite3 < build.sql
 ```

-If successful, this will have produced a file named `metadatabase.db` within the repository's directory.
+If successful, this will have produced a binary file named `metadatabase.db` which encapsulates all of PRIZM's metadata.

 ## Documentation

-(Under Construction)
+This section is under construction.
+An interactive diagram of the metadatabase tables and their relationships can be found [here](https://dbdiagram.io/d/6221828954f9ad109a58a8b9).